The Accounting for IT Consultants Search Guide: 5 Metrics to Track

 The IT Context:

 IT projects often involve milestone payments or long payment terms.
-Tracking DSO helps you identify clients who consistently pay late and allows you to implement stricter payment policies or offer early payment discounts to improve cash flow.
+Tracking DSO helps you identify clients who consistently pay late and allows you to implement stricter payment policies.

 5. Monthly Recurring Revenue (MRR)